sympy/sympy/doc/src/guides/solving/solve-numerically.md

-# Solve a nonlinear equation system numerically
+# Solve a system of equations numerically

 Use SymPy to numerically solve a system of one or more equations.
 For example, numerically solving $\cos(x) = x $ returns $ x \approx 0.739085133215161$.